ProDataMan/ansible-best-practices-windows/labs/roles/roles_intro_new.md

 git commit -m "added new roles" git push
 ```
-7. When prompted enter your git user name and when prompted for password paste in the personal access token created during setup.
+7. When prompted enter your git user name and when prompted for password paste in the personal access token created during an earlier lab.

 ## Step 4: Update the Ansible-working repo on the Windows Host